GENERAL CONDITIONS OF PURCHASE

-Purchaser also gives notice that the “Principal” for personal data as provided under the law is Gianni Versace S.p.A., with administrative office in Milan, Via Borgospesso no.15/A, and that, pursuant to art.
+Purchaser also gives notice that the “Principal” for personal data as provided under the law is Gianni Versace S.r.l., with administrative office in Milan, Via Borgospesso no.15/A, and that, pursuant to art.
 7 of the aforementioned law, Supplier may have access to such data at any time by requesting information in such regard to the Principal or Responsible for suppliers’ personal data where appointed domiciled for such purpose at Purchaser’s administrative offices in Milan, Via Borgospesso 15/A, and moreover, that Supplier may request updates, corrections and additions to such data, subject to its right to object to treatment and use of its personal data for legitimate reasons.
 By signing the General Conditions the Supplier grants its consent to data treatment.

 Warranties, checks and verifications by Purchaser

 9.1 Subject to applicable laws, if the Goods purchased are covered under warranty, Supplier must replace any defective Goods, on the first request and at its own expense, and make any changes and adjustments that may be considered necessary in order for the Goods to satisfy the contractual conditions contained in the Order.
 Supplier will be responsible for all consequences of absent or incomplete performance of its obligations, whether wholly or partially, as well as for costs for repair and replacement, transportation and travel expenses resulting therefrom.